Pleasant Goat and Big Big Wolf: History

 In 2010, Creative Power Entertaining Corporation (CPE) said that it had reached a television license broadcast agreement with Disney affiliate Buena Vista to air its products.
-With this deal the popular Chinese cartoon show for children will be aired on Disney channels in 52 countries and regions and in more than 10 different languages.
-A milestone for China's homegrown animation industry.
+With this deal, the popular Chinese cartoon show for children will be aired on Disney channels in 52 countries and regions and in more than 10 different languages, marking a milestone for China's animation industry.

 The third movie, Moon Castle: The Space Adventure was launched in 2011.
 The fourth movie Mission Incredible: Adventures on the Dragon's Trail followed in 2012.
-The theme and name of all four movies is the animal of the Chinese zodiac of the year in which it was released.
-The second, third, and fourth movies were all released at Chinese New Year.
-The fourth film reached the highest boxoffice of the film series, 167.619 million yuan.
+The fourth film reached the highest box office of the film series at 167.619 million yuan.